 Why open the Fund now?

-The performance was relatively strong up to 31 December 2017, but the Fund experienced a difficult 2018.
+The performance of the Fund was relatively strong up to 31 December 2017, but the Fund experienced a difficult 2018.
 Overall, 2018 was a tough year for almost everyone as the ASX Emerging Markets Index fell almost 20%, providing a much better entry point for investors in small companies.
 In addition to the poor market environment, the Fund suffered in particular for three reasons:

 - Investment concentration – The portfolio was not as diversified as we would have liked due to the small size of the Fund initially, and a couple of managers had a very difficult year.
 We have continued to maintain our investments and our faith with those managers.
 They have delivered impressive long term results, and we believe they will continue to do so, notwithstanding a rough period.